 }

-The styling for plot-lines is:
+The styling for plot-line

 .plot-line {